What is FCW in a car?

 FCW Sensor Calibration

-ADAS systems like FCW still need to be calibrated to make sure they are capturing the best, most accurate data possible.
+FCW ADAS systems, like any other ADAS system, still need to be calibrated to make sure they are capturing the best, most accurate data possible.
 Vehicle sensor calibration also helps to avoid over-sensitive FCW car systems.
 Calibration of a car’s forward-facing radar is necessary after a crash.
 It also needs to be re-calibrated when other services take place, including the following:

 - Wheel alignment